rcrowther/django-taxonomy/README.md

 ## The API
 As an app, Taxonomy is spread across DB tables which need code to manipulate them.
-So the code is gathered into a manager.
+The code is gathered into a manager.
 Since this is not the same as a Django (QuerySet) Manager, I've called it an API, not a manager.
 You'll use it for access to taxonomy data (unless you're hacking or have a broken installation).

-The api hangs off any object based on TermBase, and can also be accessed from any TermBase class.
-Using the model created above, Category,
+The api hangs off any object based on NodeBase, and can also be accessed from any NodeBase class.
+Using the model created above, SiteCategory,

-    from taxonomy.models import Category
+    from sitecategory.models import SiteCategory

-    api = Category.api
+    api = SiteCategory.api

-Like the queryset manager 'objects', the api is also present on any TermBased object,
+The api is also present on any NodeBase object,

-    from taxonomy.models import Category
+    from sitecategory.models import SiteCategory

-    obj = Category.objects.get(id=1)
+    obj = SiteCategory.objects.get(id=1)
     obj,api

 The attribute 'api' exposes methods for a tree,

     delete() (whole tree)
-    save() (a Term)
+    save() (a Cat)
     tree()

 e.g.

     obj,api.delete()

-deletes the whole tree, i.e. all terms (including 'obj'), all other data, and cache.
+deletes the whole tree, i.e. all nodes (including 'obj'), all other data, and cache.

-You can call the API with a Term id, which gives you methods for a single Term,
+You can call the API with a Node id, which gives you methods for a single Node,

-    from taxonomy.models import Category
+    from sitecategory.models import SiteCategory

-    # term = term with id=4
+    # node = node with id=4
-    term = Category.api(4).term()
+    node = SiteCategory.api(4).node()

 The call also accepts get() parameters, like the Django objects manager objects.get(), which can be handy,

-    term = Category.api(name='dvds').term()
+    node = SiteCategory.api(name='dvds').node()

 So,

-    Category.api(7).term()
+    Category.api(7).node()

 returns the same result as,

-    Category.api(id=7).term()
+    Category.api(id=7).node()

 ...but the simple integer parameter does no initial DB lookup.

-The term call exposes many term-specific methods.
-For making pages, the simple-named methods return full term data,
+The call exposes many node-specific methods.
+For making pages, the simple-named methods return full node data,

     parent()
     children()